fyne-io/proposals/drag-and-drop.md

 The proposal to provide native support Drag-and Drop operations:
 * drag and drop between widgets
 * receive drag and drop to application from a desktop or another application
-* start drag operation from Fyne application with a text string to another desktop application (pending external changes)

 ## Background